-Do: Thomas and Margaret Huang Endowed Professor in Electrical and Computer Engineering
+Thomas and Margaret Huang Endowed Professor in Signal Processing and Data Science

 Professor Thomas S. Huang came to the University of Illinois in 1980 after having taught at Purdue and MIT.
 Throughout his career, Professor Huang pursued work in image compression and quality, as well as computer vision and deep learning algorithms to identify images without labels.

 In his long career as a professor of electrical and computer engineering, Prof. Huang was ranked among the world’s most influential researchers.
 He mentored more than 100 students and he was an inaugural faculty member at the Beckman Institute.
 His wife, Margaret, was his partner in creating a community for Thomas’ students, especially those who lived far from their families.

 Before passing away on April 25, 2020, Professor Huang established the Thomas and Margaret Huang Endowed Professorship in Signal Processing and Data Science in the Department of Electrical and Computer Engineering.
 His wife, Margaret Huang, passed away in January 2020.

 Faculty: Minh N. Do